 Alexander Davis: The impact of expectancy violations on relationship perceptions.

-I am committed to encouraging intersectional thinking, diversity, and inclusion in my teaching, mentoring, and research.
+I am committed to encouraging diversity and inclusion in my teaching, mentoring, and research.